British Journal of Psychotherapy

 The British Journal of Psychotherapy is a journal for psychoanalytic and Jungian-analytic thinkers, with a focus on both innovatory and everyday work on the unconscious in individual, group and institutional practice.
 As an analytic journal, it has long occupied a unique place in the field of psychotherapy journals with an Editorial Board drawn from a wide range of psychoanalytic, psychoanalytic psychotherapy, psychodynamic, and analytical psychology training organizations.
 As such, its psychoanalytic frame of reference is wide-ranging and includes all schools of analytic practice.
 Conscious that many clinicians do not work only in the consulting room, the Journal encourages dialogue between private practice and institutionally based practice.
 Recognizing that structures and dynamics in each environment differ, the Journal provides a forum for an exploration of their differing potentials and constraints.
 Mindful of significant change in the wider contemporary context for psychotherapy, and within a changing regulatory framework, the Journal seeks to represent current debate about this context.

-We invite papers on clinical work, whether a single case-study or a general discussion using detailed clinical vignettes from several cases; on intensive and non-intensive work; and based in individual, group or institutional practice.
-We welcome theoretical papers.
+We invite papers on clinical and theoretical work, whether a single case-study or a general discussion using detailed clinical vignettes from several cases; on intensive and non-intensive work; and based in individual, group or institutional practice.
+We welcome theoretical papers, especially where there is theoretical innovation.
 We invite discussions of assessment; clinical confidentiality; standards, training and supervision; and the current context of audit and evaluation.
 We invite reflective research papers, whether qualitatively or quantitatively based, and with a clinical focus; work on the unconscious dynamics of clinical practice, individual or institutional; and work offering a psychoanalytic and Jungian-analytic perspective on professional, historical, cultural and political issues.

 As an analytic journal, our primary focus is on the unconscious and on transference/countertransference processes, but the BJP has traditionally sought to make links and critical comparisons with other therapeutic methods.
 We encourage high-quality work-in-progress reports, submissions from clinicians at an early stage of their careers, and international submissions.

-All submissions to the British Journal of Psychotherapy (BJP) should be made via the online electronic editorial office.
+All submissions to the British Journal of Psychotherapy (BJP) should be made via the online electronic editorial office and are subject to initial editor screening.
+The journal operates a double blind system of peer review so submitted papers should not include any details that might identify the authors.
 Full instructions and a help facility are available at the BJP ScholarOne Manuscripts site - http://mc.manuscriptcentral.com/psychotherapy

 The manuscript should be typed and double-spaced.
-Manuscripts should be between 4000 and 6000 words in length, including references, but not including abstract (of up to 150 words).
+Manuscripts should be between 4000 and 8000 words in length, not including the references or the abstract (of up to 150 - 200 words).
 In-text references should be shown as follows: (Gay 1988) or (Gay 1988, pp. 143-7).
 All direct quotations should have a page reference, using minimum numbering as in the example given.
 The list of references should be supplied in one of the main versions of the Harvard style, as in the following examples:

 Sole-authored book: Gay, P. (1988) Freud: A Life for Our Time.
 New York: Norton.